SimonTheoret/simontheoret.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Welcome to my personal page
 ---
-# Welcome to my personal page
 ### This is a WIP :construction:.
 This website contains incomplete sections!